Blurred path between rows of notatray boxes

 • by establishing greater resilience and responsiveness across the cash supply chain

-• and with the adoption of greener approaches and product materials.
+• and with the adoption of more sustainable approaches and product materials.

-That end-to-end scrutiny of the cash cycle has already inspired a wave of innovations – from the Green Banknote Inititiative to the development of a new generation of highly optimized cash processing systems.
-But alongside these, there has been a broad acceptance that one particular development would go a long way to support the new world of cash: the standardization of the way cash is handled, stacked, stored, and transported.
+However, the end-to-end observation of the packaging and transportation processes in the cash cycle has already inspired a wave of innovation i.e. the NotaTray® Ecosystem.
+This would go a long way to support the new world of cash: the standardization of the way most of the cash is handled, stacked, stored, and transported.

 Standardization as a game-changer